 In addition, you may be eligible to have your criminal record expunged, though law enforcement agencies will still have access to see your prior convictions.

 If you do have your record expunged, your rights will be restored, unless the expungement — or pardon if you received one — “expressly provides that the person shall not possess a firearm or ammunition.”

-If you’re looking to restore your 2nd Amendment rights through expungement or through the provisions of Act 328, contact me at the Redmond Law Group.
+If you’re looking to restore your 2nd Amendment rights through expungement or through the provisions of Act 328, contact me at the Law Offices of Barton Morris.
 I am proud to serve clients in Troy, Michigan, and anywhere in Oakland, Wayne or Macomb counties.
 I am here to fight for your rights.

 Michigan’s Clean Slate Law

 In April 2021, Michigan’s Clean Slate Law went into effect.
 The law aims to grant expungements to individuals with two or fewer felony convictions (with certain exceptions) and to individuals with four or fewer misdemeanors.